MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 <validation step="c5b0893d-fb8a-40ab-9566-65332fc9b45e" />

+### Review

+In this lab, you have completed the following:

+- Used an Azure Resource Manager (ARM) template to automate the provisioning of the infrastructure.
+- Configured an Azure Load Balancer to distribute incoming traffic across multiple resources for high availability and reliability.
+- Set up an Azure Application Gateway to enable advanced traffic routing, SSL termination, and web application firewall protection.

 ## Extend your learning with Copilot

 Copilot can assist you in learning how to use the Azure scripting tools.
 Copilot can also assist in areas not covered in the lab or where you need more information.
 Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
 Take a few minutes to try these prompts.